 How to Best Experience the 2020 PGA Championship

-The 2020 PGA Championship at Harding Park will now run Aug.
-3-9, 2020 and marks the first of three major PGA championship golf events coming to San Francisco over the next decade.
-Due to the recent rescheduling, the 2020 PGA Championship will now be the first major championship in golf this year.
+The 2020 PGA Championship at Harding Park will take place without spectators from Aug.
+3 to 9, 2020, and marks the first of three major PGA championship golf events coming to San Francisco over the next decade.
+Due to rescheduling, the 2020 PGA Championship will now be the first major championship in golf this year.

 As one of the world’s premier sporting events, the PGA Championship perennially delivers the strongest and deepest international field in men’s major championship golf and is also synonymous with historic moments that resonate with golf fans everywhere.
 Over the course of the PGA Championship week, there are countless ways for you to experience world-class golf and enjoy your time at Harding Park and throughout San Francisco.